 #5.
 18-20 Water Street – Restored.
 The sidewalk prisms in front of the Edwardian era Roberts Building are another great example of a modern restoration in historic Gastown.
 The original four-story plus lower level commercial mixed-use rooming house building dates from 1911 and is in the Vancouver Heritage Register.

 #6.
 43 Powell Street – Hotel Europe (corner of Alexander and Powell Streets) – Original.
-A fine example of original sidewalk prisms (“Luxfer Prisms”, according to the ca.1910 Luxfer catalogue), which surround the entire six-story “flatiron” shaped building (1908-09).
+A fine example of original sidewalk prisms (“Luxfer Prisms”, according to the ca.1910 Luxfer catalogue), which surrounds the entire six-story “flatiron” shaped building (1908-09).
 The Hotel Europe’s first owner, Angelo Colari, developed the areaway under his hotel to house the Tivoli Saloon.
 These prisms were “saved” during the Gastown revitalization project of the early 1970s, as the brick sidewalks encircle the sidewalk prisms sections.
 However, the areaways underneath were filled with gravel in order to support the sidewalk above.
 This is a non-permanent solution and could be reversed if the property were to undergo a restoration.

 #7.
 425 Carrall Street – Original.
 These sidewalk prisms are along the Carrall Street side of the former BC Electric Railway Co. building which dates from 1911-12.
-This building was the headquarters for BC Electric until 1957, after which the main floor street car barns were enclosed to house a bank.
-Unfortunately the sidewalk prisms are in very poor condition and I fear for their future.
+This building was the headquarters for BC Electric until 1957, after which the main floor streetcar barns were enclosed to house a bank.
+Unfortunately, the sidewalk prisms are in very poor condition and I fear for their future.

 #8.
 412 Carrall Street – Restored.
 Portland Hotel Society – Pennsylvania Hotel.
 The building was originally constructed in 1906 and was fully restored in 2009.
 This restoration included reintroducing the sidewalk prisms above the basement areaway.
-This is another excellent restoration which takes into account the sidewalk load restrictions for areaways and sidewalk prisms as laid out by the City’s Engineering Department
+This is another excellent restoration which takes into account the sidewalk load restrictions for areaways and sidewalk prisms as laid out by the City’s Engineering Department.

 #9.
 8 West Pender – Restored.
 Sam Kee Building.
 This internationally renowned narrow building was built in 1913 and includes a lower-level extension beneath the sidewalk, in which original owner, Chang Toy, created a public bathhouse.
 The glass blocks in the sidewalk are illuminated by coloured lighting underneath, so to be visible from above.